ruitvrs/COBRA-k/docs/add_data.md

 ## Full automatic data collection

 !!! warning
-    Before you can effectively use these functions, make sure that your model uses identifiers/annotations as explained in the [previous subchapter](#model-requirements-for-automatic-data-collection).
+    Before you can effectively use these functions, make sure that you performed the necessary manual downloads (if you want to collect $k_{cat}$ or $k_M$ values) *and* that your model uses identifiers/annotations as explained in the [previous subchapter](#additional-model-requirements-for-automatic-data-collection).

 If you do not have any thermokinetic data for you model, COBRA-k provides functions for adding it automatically.
 Thereby, COBRA-k uses the following databases: